nikoshet/rust-dms-cdc-operator/README.md

 ## Overview

-The `rust-cdc-validator` is a Rust-based utility designed to compare the state of a table in an Amazon RDS (PostgreSQL) database with the data migrated from Amazon RDS to Amazon S3 using AWS Database Migration Service (DMS).
-This tool is particularly useful for validating the consistency of data between the RDS database and the Parquet files stored in S3, especially when the S3 files are populated with change data capture (CDC) updates, since DMS validation is not yet supported with S3 as target.
+The `rust-cdc-validator` is a Rust-based tool that compares tables in an Amazon RDS (PostgreSQL) database with data migrated to Amazon S3 using AWS Database Migration Service (DMS).
+It's particularly useful for ensuring data consistency between the RDS database and Parquet files in S3, especially with change data capture (CDC) updates, since DMS validation with S3 as target isn't supported yet.

 ## Features

 - Import a snapshot of the CDC parquet data stored in AWS S3 with date-based folder partitioning in a locally deployed Postgres
-- Specify a specific time range to replicate the S3 state on a Postgres
+- Specify a specific time range to replicate the S3 state on a Postgres DB
 - Restore the RDS state from S3 in case of data loss
 - Compare the state of a specific table in an Amazon RDS database with the data stored in Parquet files in the S3 bucket
 - Identify differences at the row level by modifying the validated chunk size
+- Use it as a library so as to integrate it in your projects, or as a client so as to use it as a standalone tool

 ## Prerequisites